globocom/secDevLabs/owasp-top10-2017-apps/a9/cimentech/README.md

 make install
 ```

-Then simply visit [localhost:5000][App] !
+Then simply visit [localhost:80/][App] !

 ## Attack Narrative

-To understand how this vulnerability can be exploited, check this other section!
+To understand how this vulnerability can be exploited, check this [other][Narrative] section!

 ## Mitigating the vulnerability